biowdl/PacBio-subreads-processing/docs/index.md

 You can run this pipeline using [Cromwell](http://cromwell.readthedocs.io/en/stable/):

-First download the latest version of the pipeline wdl file(s) and from the
+First download the latest version of the pipeline wdl file(s) from the
 [releases page](https://github.com/biowdl/PacBio-subreads-processing/releases).